 You can create addresses, telephone numbers, email address, Skype handles, credit-card numbers and other personal financial information.
 The 1Password vault also lets you store copies of sensitive documents such as passports, birth certificates, driver's licenses, etc.

 Having 1Password automatically fill in forms for you is not a one-click process as it is on some other platforms.
 To prompt 1Password to fill in fields, you have to do one of two things: Hit "control" and the backslash key simultaneously, or hit the 1Password icon on your toolbar for a dropdown menu with login options.

 1Password will check your vault for weak and duplicate passwords, and categorize them accordingly.
 This was useful, but more comprehensive security assessments, complete with scores, are given by LastPass and Dashlane.

-The 1Password desktop application looks a lot better on the Mac than it does on Windows, and the Windows package is a full two version numbers behind the Mac one.
-There's a major upgrade coming in the fall of 2016 that promises to modernize the look and feel of 1Password on Windows.
+When we first reviewed 1Password in the spring of 2016, the Windows package was a full two version numbers behind the Mac one, and looked it.
+A major upgrade in the fall of 2016 modernized the look and feel of 1Password on Windows.

 1Password Mobile Apps

 The 1Password mobile app is intuitive, feature-rich and easy to use on iOS devices, and you get a free 30-day trial of the Pro version on Android.
 Both the iOS and Android versions support PIN logins, and fingerprint logins if available, so that you don't have to type your master password every time.

 Now that iOS supports 1Password's browser extension, you can easily save and auto-fill your information in the mobile Safari browser, just as you would be able to do on a desktop.
 This saves time, but you'll still have to do some copying and pasting between your browser and the 1Password app.
 As a plus, 1Password's most recent version supports iOS 9's multitasking features.